 Laura Candler’s Math Problem Solving page is where you’ll find great resources for teaching problem solving as well as a variety of math problem activity pages.
-Be sure to watch the free webinar recording, Math Problem Solving: Mindsets Matter!Many of the items on this page are free and do not come with directions.
+Many of the items on this page are free and do not come with directions.
 For complete problem solving lessons, check out the Daily Math Puzzlers, a series of four leveled books that include information on how to teach problem solving as well as mixed-problem activity pages for students.

 Recharge & Write is a terrific cooperative learning strategy that gets kids talking about math problems but holds them accountable for understanding how to solve each problem.
 I recorded a short video to explain how it works, and I provided even more detail my blog post, How to Recharge Mathematical Thinking.